Instant Confirmation

 Closed every Monday.

-Tuesday - Sunday: 8:30am - 7:30pm
+Tuesday - Sunday: 8:30 AM - 7:30 PM

-Last entry: 1 hour before closing time
+Last admission: 1 hour before closing

 Operating hours vary by season.
 Please refer to the official website for details.